 This Excel shortcut toggles Formula View mode on and off.

 Put Excel in Formula View Mode

-Now, formulas are displayed as text, and dates are shown as numbers.
+Now, formulas are displayed as text, and dates are shown as serial numbers.

 Put Google Sheets in Formula Mode View